grand-rick/design-patterns/decorator-pattern/README.md

 ### Pros

 - More flexibility than static inheritance.
+(Open/Closed Principle)
 - Avoids feature-laden classes high up in the hierarchy.
 - A decorator and its component aren't tightly coupled.
 - Can add functionality to individual objects at runtime.
+- Can have multiple decorators for a single component.

 ### Cons